-Noah Mihan is the Director of Kratt Brothers Creature Hero Foundation.
-He graduated with a degree in environmental engineering from Princeton University.
+Noah Mihan is the Executive Director of the Kratt Brothers Creature Hero Foundation.
+He graduated with a degree in civil and environmental engineering from Princeton University in 2019.
 With a passion for both conservation and wildlife-filmmaking, Noah founded the Princeton Conservation Society in 2016.
 The organization helps college students participate in hands-on environmental restoration work and produce nature documentaries of their own.
-His documentary work has been featured by PBS.
-Noah came onboard as Director in 2019.
+Noah has received scholarships from Fulbright and the Kathryn W. Davis Projects for Peace for his documentary work, which has been featured by PBS.
+Noah came onboard as Executive Director in 2020.

 Karl Rappold is the Manager of Grizzly Gulch, the first Creaturefuge of the Kratt Brothers Creature Hero Foundation.
 Karl manages Grizzly Gulch by monitoring the resident wildlife and overseeing restoration efforts.
 He is also the owner of the neighboring 7,000-acre Rappold Ranch, which his grandfather founded in 1882.
 His family’s ranch has been coexisting with grizzly bears and wolves for generations and Karl and his wife Teri are advocates for protecting the Rocky Mountain Front in Montana from development.